Wajeeh007/kubernetes-project-2/README.md

 environments automatically get scaled up and configured The following tools must be used:

-1. EC2
+a.
+EC2
-2. Kubernetes
+b.
+Kubernetes
-3. Docker
+c.
+Docker
-4. Ansible or Chef or Puppet
+d.
+Ansible or Chef or Puppet

 The following things to be kept in check:
 1. You need to document the steps and write the algorithms in them.